 Every 20 minutes another child comes into care needing a foster family in the UK.

 The reasons children come into care varies widely, including a parent’s short-term illness or another temporary problem within the family.
 Some children may have witnessed domestic violence or a parent’s depression or drug or alcohol abuse.
 Others may have been abused or neglected.
 Each child’s circumstances and needs are unique.

 Every year, tens of thousands of children across the UK need foster carers while they can’t live with their own families.

 Like other jobs working with children, fostering isn’t easy but is very rewarding and makes a huge difference to children’s lives.

-We believe that foster care changes futures - the futures of fostered children and young people and the futures of the foster families who care for them.
+The theme of this year's Foster Care Fortnight was how foster care changes futures - the futures of fostered children and young people and the lives of the foster families who care for them.